Another Testament? of Jesus Christ — Rich Kelsey

 “For John truly baptized with water: but ye shall be baptized with the Holy Ghost not many days hence.”
 (Acts 1:5, KJV)

-Christ’s own disciples did not have the Holy Ghost when he spoke those words.
-They received the Holy Spirit in 34 A.D. — on the day of Pentecost.
+Christ’s disciples did not have the Holy Ghost when he spoke those words.
+They received the Holy Spirit on the day of Pentecost, when the early Church was formed.
 Not in 545 B.C. like Book of Mormon peoples supposedly did.
-According to the Bible, Christ’s disciples could not receive the Holy Spirit before Christ’s death, resurrection, and exaltation.[2]

-It doesn’t help matters that the Joseph Smith Translation reads exactly the same as the King James Version in both key passages which speak of the Holy Spirit only being given after Christ’s resurrection: John 16:7 and Acts 2:32.
+It doesn’t help matters that the Joseph Smith Translation of the Bible reads exactly the same as the King James Version which speaks of the Holy Spirit only being given after Christ’s resurrection:

-The Book of Mormon has prophets in America teaching men to believe in Christ; teaching about Christ’s kingdom; teaching about Christ’s suffering and death on the cross; and, persuading people to come unto Christ, a whopping 500[7] years before Jesus was born:
+The Book of Mormon has prophets in America teaching men to believe in Christ, teaching about Christ’s kingdom, teaching about Christ’s suffering and death on the cross, and persuading people to come unto Christ, 500 years before Jesus was born:

 “And we also had many revelations, and the spirit of much prophecy; wherefore, we knew of Christ and his kingdom, which should come.
 Wherefore we labored diligently among our people, that we might persuade them to come unto Christ, and partake of the goodness of God … Wherefore, we would to God that we could persuade all men not to rebel against God, to provoke him to anger, but that all men would believe in Christ, and view his death, and suffer his cross and bear the shame of the world …” (Jacob 1:6-8)

-Contrast the Book of Mormon peoples understanding of Christ’s suffering and death on the cross with Christ’s own disciples understanding of the same events:
+Contrast the Book of Mormon peoples understanding of Christ’s suffering and death with Christ’s own disciples:

 “From that time on Jesus began to explain to his disciples that he must go to Jerusalem and suffer many things at the hands of the elders, chief priests and teachers of the law, and that he must be killed and on the third day be raised to life.
 Peter took him aside and began to rebuke him.
 ‘Never, Lord!’ he said.
 ‘This shall never happen to you!’”
 (Matthew 16:21-22)

-Why is it that people from the Book of Mormon, who were living in America, knew all about Jesus Christ’s coming ministry, including his death on the cross, yet people living in Israel did not?
-Something seems very wrong![8]
+Why is it that the history of people from The Book of Mormon, who were living in America, knew all about Jesus Christ’s coming ministry, including his death on the cross, yet the history of people living in Israel did not?

 The King James Version of the Bible was published over 200 years before the Book of Mormon.
-Joseph Smith had access to the King James Version during the very time the Book of Mormon was supposedly translated.
+Joseph Smith had access to the King James Version during the time the Book of Mormon was supposedly translated.
 It certainly would have been possible for Smith and his associates to reproduce portions of the Book of Mormon storyline from the KJV.
-That would explain how the supposed Book of Mormon peoples knew so much more about Christ’s ministry than peoples from the Bible.
+That would explain why the supposed[6] Book of Mormon peoples knew so much more about Christ’s ministry than people from the Bible.

 “… if the Book of Mormon were false, little or nothing that is distinctive to our faith would stand.
 Joseph Smith’s prophetic mission and all of the other revelations that came through him would be called into question.”
 (The Keystone of Our Religion, Daniel C. Peterson)